Systematic Prevention of On-Core Timing Channels by Full Temporal Partitioning: Implementing On-Core Time Protection

 Not all components can be fully reset to a predefined state.
 For instance, SRAMs such as those found in caches are generally not resettable.
 To temporally partition these components, they need to be cleared separately, e.g.\ by a \gls{fsm} that overwrites their contents line by line.

 \begin{step} Assert \textsc{Microreset}. \end{step}

 We now clear all flip-flops containing non-architectural state.
 For this purpose, we assert the \texttt{clear} input of all flip-flops in the design.
-We explicitly exclude flip-flops that hold architectural state---the state of these components is preserved during \textsc{Microreset}.
+We explicitly exclude flip-flops that hold architectural state---the state of these components is preserved during \textsc{Microreset} and saved/restored explicitly by the \gls{os} during a context switch.
 This approach removes the risk of omitting state that could create a timing channel.

 While identifying the architectural state is potentially one of the biggest challenges of this approach, for CVA6, it turned out relatively straight-forward: we explicitly exclude the integer and floating-point register files, the \gls{csr} file, and the controller, which is driving \textsc{Microreset}. \autoref{f:urst} shows the resulting setup.